Fil-Language/docker/README.md

 ## Testing

-This image aims to be used for testing filc.
+Used for testing filc.

+## Building

+Used for building filc.